 The School Administration Ed.S.
-Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.
+Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Applicants must satisfy the following minimum requirements: